-Our catchment area is in the middle of the map, bordered by the blue line.
-It can be viewed in more detail at devon.cc/schoolareamaps to confirm whether addresses close to the boundary are inside or outside our area.
-We make measurements for admissions purposes to and from the green star for this school.
+Our catchment area is in the middle of the map, bordered by a blue line.
+You can view it in more detail at devon.cc/schoolareamaps.
+This will confirm whether addresses close to the boundary are inside or outside our area.
 We welcome admissions applications for children living inside and outside our catchment area.